patching...

 “There’s kind of a push and tug,” he said.
 “Do we cluster them or spread them out?”

 To secure more Capital Bikeshare stations, the city is using its Transportation Management Plans, which assess transit improvements around new developments.
-Stations are planned in several upcoming projects, including the redevelopment of the Mount Vernon Village Center in Arlandria and the Harris Teeter project in North Old Town.
+Stations are planned in several upcoming projects, including the and the .

 “If someone is building a new apartment building or condo building or some commercial building, if there’s any way conceivable it makes sense to put a Bikeshare [station] nearby, we should do it because it gets more people riding Metro and more people biking to their final destination,” Councilman Rob Krupicka said in May.